-The controversy has flared up to dominate British media this week as holidaymakers and truck drivers are blocked on the British side due to delays caused by the migrants' actions.
+The controversy has dominated British media this week as holidaymakers and truck drivers have been blocked on the British side due to delays caused by the migrants’ actions.

 Acting leader of the main opposition Labour party Harriet Harman said Cameron should “remember he is talking about people, not insects”.

 The Refugee Council, a leading charity which works with asylum seekers, said it was “awful, dehumanising language from a world leader”.

 And Nigel Farage, leader of the UK Independence Party (UKIP), which wants stricter controls on immigration, said he would not use similar words.